Aurelius-LLC/Remotr/README.md

          }
          ```
          - Extension methods can be added for queries and commands of a specific type.
-         - In the above example, the mapping of CustomerState to CustomerInfo may be used by multiple different CustomerState commands; however, because it extends the `BaseStatefulCommandHandler<TState>`, it can only be used by commands.
-Extensions on `BaseStatefulQueryHandler<TState>` can be used by both commands and queries.
+         - In the above example, the mapping of CustomerState to CustomerInfo may be used by multiple different CustomerState commands; however, because it extends the `BaseEntityCommandHandler<TState>`, it can only be used by commands.
+Extensions on `BaseEntityQueryHandler<TState>` can be used by both commands and queries.